 You will suffer immediate and substantial dilution with respect to the common stock you purchase in this offering.
-Based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, purchasers of common stock in this offering will experience immediate dilution of \$ per share, representing the difference between our pro forma as adjusted net tangible book value per share after giving effect to this offering and the assumed initial public offering price, and, following the completion of this offering, investors purchasing common stock in this offering will have contributed % of the total amount invested by stockholders since inception but will only own % of the shares of common stock outstanding.
-In the past, we have issued options and warrants to purchase common stock at prices significantly below the initial public offering price.
+Based on an assumed initial public offering price of \$6.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, purchasers of common stock in this offering will experience immediate dilution of \$5.97 per share, representing the difference between our pro forma as adjusted net tangible book value per share after giving effect to this offering and the assumed initial public offering price, and, following the completion of this offering, investors purchasing common stock in this offering will have contributed 11.9% of the total amount invested by stockholders since inception but will only own 10.6% of the shares of common stock outstanding.
+In the past, we have issued options and warrants to purchase common stock at prices significantly below the initial public offering price, and we recently adjusted the exercise price of certain outstanding options to equal the initial offering price.
 To the extent these outstanding securities are ultimately exercised, investors purchasing common stock in this offering will sustain further dilution.
 See "Dilution" for a more detailed description of the dilution to new investors in the offering.